What is a GTO?

 Review and renewal of GTO recognition

-We grant GTO recognition for up to 5 years.
-During that time, we review GTO compliance with the National Standards for Group Training Organisations.
+We grant GTOs recognition for up to 5 years.
+During that time, we can review the GTO's ongoing compliance with the Standards.

 For more information, see: